 Warm and sweet, this coconut peach slow cooker steel cut oats is a super delicious way to start your day.
 Heck, this stuff is SO good guys, you could even have it for dessert!!!
 I have.
 Many times. 🙂

 COCONUT PEACH SLOW COOKER STEEL CUT OATS

 I am getting so tired of winter’s ugly face.
-Living up in Canada’s prairies, we’ve had a fair share of super cold day (hello polar vortex) and boatloads of snow.
+Living up in Canada’s prairies, we’ve had our fair share of super cold days (hello polar vortex) and boatloads of snow.
 It seems like we’ve had winter for 3 years now.

 So when that attitude of mine needs a bit of an adjustment, I’ll do one of two things.
 (Or, I do them both actually, just to save my sanity).
 I”ll make these steel cut oat breakfast, and I’ll hit up a nursery.
 PLANT nursery, that is.

 Being around plants in a humid environment, smelling the soil and touching the leaves, gives me sweet memories of summer and a life with no snow in it, lol.
 Then, if I had started my day with this steel cut oat recipe, it’s like having a little taste of the tropics, to begin with!
 Now, maybe I should buy a heat lamp – I could sit in front of the heat lamp, close my eyes, and have breakfast, – that might even do a better job of transporting me to the islands!

 Ingredients for these slow cooker steel cut oats: